Pelee Island Airport

 Pelee Island Airport is located adjacent to the west side of Pelee, Ontario, Canada.
 Approximately 5,500 passengers passed through Pelee Island Airport in 2009.

 The airport is classified as an airport of entry by Nav Canada and is staffed by the Canada Border Services Agency (CBSA).
 CBSA officers at this airport can handle general aviation aircraft only, with no more than 15 passengers.
 The airport mainly handles propeller aircraft only with focus on private general aviation and regularly scheduled flights.

 Terminal

-The airport has a single-storey blue terminal building that also serves as the Canada Border Services Agency office.
+The airport has a single-story blue terminal building that also serves as the Canada Border Services Agency office.
 There are three other buildings around the small tarmac.